djdrysdale/digital-garden/posts/how-to-build-trust-website.md

 date: "2018-04-10"
 categories:
   - "psychology"
-description: Your users probably don’t trust your website as much as you’d like to think.
-Fortunately, there are ways you can cultivate and earn trust.
+description: "Your users probably don’t trust your website as much as you’d like to think.
+Fortunately, there are ways you can cultivate and earn trust."
 ---